data-integrations/wrangler/docs/directives/copy.md

 ## Usage Notes

 The `copy` directive will copy data from `<source>` if and only if `<source>` column exists.
-If the `<source>` doesn't exist in the record, the execution will fail.
+If the `<source>` doesn't exist in the record, the execution will fail with an error.

 Copying makes a deep copy of the source into the destination.
 The type of data from the source in the destination column is maintained as-is.